McAlester Army Ammunition Plant

 If someone gets hurt using fireworks, immediately go to your family doctor or a hospital.
 If the injury involves the eyes, do not rub or touch them.
 You should also never attempt to flush the eyes because some fireworks material can be activated by water.
 Eye injuries from fireworks are a no-wait medical decision.

 Fireworks are meant to be enjoyed and help celebrate an important event in American history.
 If used properly, they can be safe for everyone.
 Teach your children the right way to handle fireworks and they’ll pass it on to their children.
 The last place anyone wants to celebrate America’s independence is a hospital waiting room.

-For more information about fireworks safety, visit the National Safety Council website at https://www.nsc.org/home-safety/tools-resources/seasonal-safety/summer/fireworks.
+For more information about fireworks safety, statistics and state laws, visit the National Council on Fireworks Safety Web site at www.fireworksafety.com.

 To help you safely celebrate the Fourth of July, the Consumer Product Safety Commission and the National Council on Fireworks Safety offer the following tips: